matheuristic/plan9port-config/README.md

 #### macOS Acme launcher app

-A script `makeapp.sh` for creating an Acme launcher application is provided in the `macos` folder.
+Two scripts `makeapp.sh` and `makeapp2.sh` are provided in the `macos` folder, either of which can be used for creating an Acme launcher application bundle.
 See `macos/README.md` for details.

 Note that script-only apps are always run under Rosetta 2 on arm macOS systems, so make sure to install that if needed (for more information on this